aimms/documentation/dataexchange/openapi-client.rst

 .. note::

-	The Data Exchange library does not yet handle `multipart` bodies, binary bodies, or services that work with XML request and response bodies.
+	The Data Exchange library does not yet handle `multipart` bodies, or services that work with XML request and response bodies.

 Supplying model-specific hooks
 ++++++++++++++++++++++++++++++

 The ``apiCall`` method will perform all generic functionality that is necessary to make the specific API request.
 Through the element parameter ``<schemaName>::api::<operation>::UserRequestHook`` you can set a procedure that will be call from within the ``apiCall`` method in which you can perform any model-specific actions necessary.
-Example of this are, for instance, HMAC hashing of request headers.
+Example of this are, for instance, HMAC hashing of request headers (e.g. for computing AWS signature v4 signatures).

 Likewise you can set the element parameter ``<schemaName>::api::<operation>::UserResponseHook`` to a procedure that will be called after all response data has been set in the callback of the libCurl request.